 3. Install the grip frame on to the main body.

 4. Run a Tee fitting off the 3-way.
-The back line goes to the MSV2 "IN" port & the front goes to Gun’s LPR.
+This line goes to the MSV2 "IN" port.
+Zip tie the lines.

 Optional: I ran the back line through the front block.
 You can do this by drilling and tapping two 6-40 barbs on either side of the front block